dialex/start-testing/docs/tools/toolbox.md

 ## UI - Accessibility

 - 💯 [Webhint](https://webhint.io/) (IDE/cli/extension): checks your web page for browser compatibility, acessibility, performance and security issues, plus common mistakes; neat report; proper issue justification and mitigation
-- ⭐️ [WAVE](https://wave.webaim.org/) (extension): check your web page for compliance with WCAG; the issues are displayed contextually on the page itself; for each issue, an explanation in simple English is provided
+- ⭐️ [WAVE](https://wave.webaim.org/) (extension): check your web page for compliance with WCAG; the issues are displayed contextually on the page itself; an explanation in simple English is provided for each issue
-- [axe](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) (extension): the standard for online accessibility checking; test results are not as visually appealing as the other tools
+- [axe](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) (extension): the standard for online accessibility checking; UI/UX is not as pleasant
 - [HTML validator](https://chrome.google.com/webstore/detail/html-validator/mpbelhhnfhfjnaehkcnnaknldmnocglk) (extension): checks the W3 markup validity of your web page

-## UI - Design?
+## UI - Design

 - [PerfectPixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en) (extension): overlap UI mockup on top of your page and look for mismatches
-- [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) (extension): pick any color from your web page
+- [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) (extension): color pick any color from a web page
-- [CSS Selector Tester](https://chrome.google.com/webstore/detail/css-selector-tester/bbklnaodgoocmcdejoalmbjihhdkbfon) (extension): given a CSS selector, highlights the selection in the page itself
+- [CSS Selector Tester](https://chrome.google.com/webstore/detail/css-selector-tester/bbklnaodgoocmcdejoalmbjihhdkbfon) (extension): takes a CSS selector and highlights the selection in the page itself

 ## API

 - 💯 [Postman](https://www.postman.com/) (app/cli): interact/mock APIs, automate checks, collaborate with your team
-- 💯 [Wiremock](http://wiremock.org/) (cli): simulates API responses according to your configuration (mock)
+- 💯 [Wiremock](http://wiremock.org/) (cli): simulates API responses according to your configuration

 ## Automation in testing